sourcebits-robertbiggs/ChocolateChip-UI-Book/14-Fragranz App.markdown

 ####The Detail View

 On our above list for available fragrances we have another `data-goto` property on the list items.
 This time its pointing to another article with an id of "detail".
 This will be the detail view for the chosen fragrance.
 Only the chosen frangrance will be displayed.
 Since each fragrance has an SKU, we output that on the list with the `data-sku` property.
 This is so we can access that property to identify which fragrance it is when the user taps the list item.
 We also have attached a template as we did in the previous list, but here we've put the method `getChosenFragrance()`.
-Like `getGenre()`, this will be executed on the scopoe of this template, so we'll need to define it on its template as we did with `getGenre()`.
+Like `getGenre()`, this will be executed on the scope of this template, so we'll need to define it on its template as we did with `getGenre()`.

-Next lets put together the navbar and article for the detail view.
+Next let's put together the navigation bar and article for the detail view.
 We also need to include a toolbar after the article.
 This will hold a button to add the chosen fragrance to the shopping cart and another to view the contents of the shopping cart:

 ```
 <nav class='next' id='detailNavbar'>